March 24, 2020

 1. Don’t Jumble up Your Regular Routine

+Working from home means no commuting to the office, but that doesn’t mean going straight from the bed to your laptop!
 Instead maintain your daily routine just like you would while going to work.
 Wake up when you normally do, brush your teeth (yes please) and take a shower.
 Dress in proper clothes - ditch the pyjamas.

 2. Create a Work Corner (not the bedroom)

 In these uncertain times, when none of us really know when we will be able to go back to work, create a work-nook at home for better productivity.
 This place should ideally never be your bed.
 Reserve your bedroom for relaxation and sleep.
 Set up a workstation in a guest room, the dining table, or even a small desk and chair in your bedroom works if you don’t have any other option.
+Working at a desk will give you the feeling that you’re working at the office, and also help maintain good posture and avoid distractions.
+Keep it tidy and set it up like you would in the office.

 3. Don’t Keep Sitting